nexmo-se/nodejs-video-audioconnector-two-way-deepgram-google-translate/README.md

 // Each user gets a unique Audio Connector URL with their userId GET /:sessionId/audioconnect/:userId

-// Example: Only User A can connect to their specific Audio Connector
+// Example: Only User A can CREATE their specific Audio Connector
-// User A (userId: abc123): /session1/audioconnect/abc123 ✅ ALLOWED
+// User A (userId: abc123): /session1/audioconnect/abc123 ✅ ALLOWED to create
-// User B (userId: xyz789): /session1/audioconnect/abc123 ❌ BLOCKED
+// User B (userId: xyz789): /session1/audioconnect/abc123 ❌ BLOCKED from creating User A's
 ```

 **2. Token-Based Authentication:**